 The Oil on the Left – Refined Oil

-Refined oils are a lot less expensive than refined oils are.
-They go through a very high temperature refining process, resulting in a highly processed, chemical-filled oil that has a longer self life and can be cooked at higher temperature, making it more ideal for grocery stores to sell.
+Refined oils are a lot less expensive than unrefined oils are.
+They go through a very high temperature refining process, resulting in a highly processed, chemical-filled oil that has a longer shelf life and can be cooked at a higher temperature, making it more ideal for grocery stores to sell.
 Refined oils are best for deep-frying because they have a much lower smoking point.

 The main problem with refined oils is that the refining process removes almost all of the vitamins, nutrients and natural elements from the oils.
 It also increases the amount of trans fat in them and causes them to oxidize much quicker.
 In fact, most of the oils that you purchase from the grocery store are already oxidized when you purchase them, making them pretty useless for the skin.
 Oxidized oils are definitely not ideal for graceful aging and provide no benefit for the skin at all.

 You can see in the photo that the oil on the left has had its vibrant, rich, vitamin-rich colour fully removed from it during the refining process.

 The Oil on the Right – Unrefined Oil

 Unrefined oils, like the Avocado that you see on the right hand side, which is the Avocado oil that I use in Her Soul Intention Skin Care, is a lot healthier for your skin than refined oils are.